swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   ///
   /// If the callback fails to fully populate its output span or if
   /// it throws an error, then the array keeps all items that were
-  /// successfully initialized before the callback terminated the insertion.
+  /// successfully initialized before the callback terminated the operation.
   ///
   /// - Parameters:
   ///    - newItemCount: The number of items to append to the array.
   ///    - initializer: A callback that gets called at most once to directly
   ///       populate newly reserved storage within the array.
 The function
   ///       is allowed to initialize fewer than `newItemCount` items.
-  ///       The array is appended however many items the callback adds to
+  ///       The array is extended by however many items the callback appends to
-  ///       the output span before it returns (or before it throws an error).
+  ///       the output span before it returns (or throws an error).
   ///
   /// - Complexity: O(`newItemCount`)
   public mutating func append<E: Error>(